Insights from a Content Marketer

 Discover the secrets of a veteran content marketer.
 In this interview-style course, author C.C.
 Chapman teaches how storytelling—creating a compelling narrative around your content or product—is at the heart of both marketing and business, using examples from his own career.
 Learn about the goals of content marketing, the tools and skills you'll need to run a successful campaign, and how to leverage social media and mobile technology to promote your message.
 C.C. also touches on the importance of dealing with negative feedback gracefully and maintaining relationships in social media communities.

-Hi, I'm C. C. Chapman, co-author of the book Content Rules.
-I make a living as an author, speaker, and consultant, working with brands around the world, of all sizes, to do better with online media.
-So, content marketing is the, you know, marketing du jour these days.
+- Hi, I'm C. C. Chapman, co-author of the book Content Rules.
+I make a living as an author, speaker, and consultant, working with brands around the world of all sizes to do better with online media.
+So, content marketing is the marketing de joure these days.
 It's been around forever.
 I mean, radio print and television ads were content marketing.
-Content is what you have created to share your story with the world, but now, because of the social nature of the Web, and more and more people being on it, people are paying more attention to it, because you can't just create a print ad, and hope the world is going to be excited by it.
+Content's what you've created to share your story with the world.
+But now, because of the social nature of the web and more and more people being on it, people are paying more attention to it, because you can't just create a print ad and hope the world's going to be excited by it.